sweattep/ancient_quotes/README.md

 >Defend where there is no attack

+> Indeed, those who came with falsehood are a group among you.
+Do not think it bad for you; rather it is good for you

+>Corruption has appeared throughout the land and sea by what the hands of people have earned so He may let them taste part of what they have done

+>And those who harm believing men and believing women for other than what they have earned have certainly born upon themselves a slander and manifest sin.

+>And there will appear to them the evils they had earned, and they will be enveloped by what they used to ridicule.

+>And the evil consequences of what they earned struck them.
+And those who have wronged of these will be afflicted by the evil consequences of what they earned; and they will not cause failure.

+>This Day every soul will be recompensed for what it earned.
+No injustice today!

+>And whatever strikes you of disaster - it is for what your hands have earned; but He pardons much.

+>Or He could destroy them for what they earned; but He pardons much.
+>
 >Why waste your money on what really isn't food?

 >know that you are hard and your neck sinew is of iron, and your forehead is brass